seiszhang/ucerf3-etas-results/2019_08_19-ComCatM7p1_ci38457511_42DaysAfter_ShakeMapSurfaces-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/07 04:20:17 UTC, 16 weeks after the simulation start time.
+Last updated at 2019/12/14 20:03:25 UTC, 119.7 days after the simulation start time.

-Total matching ComCat events found: 191
+Total matching ComCat events found: 196

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*